FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 2. Configure Firely Server which character is used in Step 1, then Firely Server will generate a proper `SMART on FHIR scope <http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html>`_ and handle the request further.
 This can be configured via setting ``AccessTokenScopeReplace``.

-For the first step above, instead of doing it manually, you can deploy `SMART on FHIR AAD Proxy <https://github.com/azure-smart-health/smart-on-fhir-aad-proxy>`_ to Azure, which helps you to replace ``/`` to ``-`` in a SMART scope.
+For the first step above, instead of doing it manually, you can deploy `SMART on FHIR AAD Proxy <https://github.com/azure-smart-health/smart-on-fhir-aad-proxy>`_ to Azure, which helps you to replace ``/`` to ``-`` in a SMART scope when you request your access token.
 The other option would be to follow `Quickstart: Deploy Azure API for FHIR using Azure portal <https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-portal-quickstart>`_, check "SMART on FHIR proxy" box and use the proxy by following `Tutorial: Azure Active Directory SMART on FHIR proxy <https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/use-smart-on-fhir-proxy>`_.

 .. warning::